JereKuusela/valheim-world_edit_commands/README.md

 - `maxtotal=number`: Maximum amount of spawns within the `farradius`.
 - `nearradius=meters`: Radius for `maxnear`.
 - `respawn=seconds`: Respawn time.
-- `spawn=id,weight,minlevel,maxlevel,health`: Spawned item or object.
+- `spawn=id,weight,minlevel,maxlevel,data/health`: Spawned item or object.
 Weight is the relative chance compared to other spawns.
+Data is the ZDO data, for example when using `object copy`.
 - `spawncondition=flag`: Sum up: 1 = day only, 2 = night only, 4 = ground only.
 - `spawneffect=id,flag`: Effect when the spawn happens.
 For random rotation, use 1 as the flag.
 - `spawnhealth=number`: Overrides the creature health.